ThingsSolver/solver-ai-suite-events-sdk-ios/docs/index.md

     let loginStatus: Bool
     /// The type of the page being accessed. let pageType: String
+    /// The name of the page being accessed. let pageName: String
     /// An event enum containing details about a specific event. let event: Event
     /// The value associated with the event.